googleapis/google-cloud-python/packages/google-auth/CONTRIBUTING.rst

 To run a single session, specify it with ``nox -s``::

     $ nox -f system_tests/noxfile.py -s service_account

-First, set the environemnt variable ``GOOGLE_APPLICATION_CREDENTIALS`` to a valid service account.
+First, set the environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` to a valid service account.
 See `Creating and Managing Service Account Keys`_ for how to obtain a service account.

 Project and Credentials Setup
 -------------------------------